Woman dies after she's found stabbed in Aurora apartment

-AURORA, Colo. — Two victims were found stabbed Saturday night inside an apartment in Aurora, and one of the victims later died of her injuries, the Aurora Police Department (APD) said.
+AURORA, Colo. — Two victims were found stabbed Saturday, April 11, inside an apartment in Aurora, and one of the victims later died of her injuries, the Aurora Police Department (APD) said.

 About 10 p.m.
 Saturday, Aurora police officers responded to a report of an unknown problem at the Amber Apartments, at 1945 Peoria St., near the intersection of Peoria with East Montview Boulevard, according to a news release.